koenrane/KR-new-site/content/environmental-structure-can-cause-instrumental-convergence.md

 <video autoplay loop muted playsinline src="https://assets.turntrout.com/static/images/posts/safelife3.mp4" type="video/mp4"><source src="https://assets.turntrout.com/static/images/posts/safelife3.mp4" type="video/mp4"></video>

 Figure: In [SafeLife](https://www.partnershiponai.org/safelife/), the agent can irreversibly destroy green cell patterns.
 By the logic of "every `destroy-green-pattern` reward function can be permuted into a `preserve-green-pattern` reward function", Lemma E.49 suggests that optimal policies tend to not disturb any given green cell pattern (although most probably destroy _some_ pattern).
-The permutation would swap {states reachable after destroying the pattern} with {states reachable after not destroying the pattern}. <br/><br/>However, the converse is not true: you cannot fix a permutation which turns all `preserve-green-pattern` reward functions into `destroy-green-pattern` reward functions.
+The permutation would swap \{states reachable after destroying the pattern\} with \{states reachable after not destroying the pattern\}. <br/><br/>However, the converse is not true: you cannot fix a permutation which turns all `preserve-green-pattern` reward functions into `destroy-green-pattern` reward functions.
 There are simply too many extra ways for preserving green cells to be optimal.  <br/><br/>Assuming some conjectures I have about the combinatorial properties of power-seeking, this helps explain why [AUP works in SafeLife using a single auxiliary reward function](/avoiding-side-effects-in-complex-environments) - but more on that in another post.

 ### Terminal options (theorem 6.13)